Liverpool One: Peter's Lane

 Fashion retailers on arcades, streets and squares.
 Linking the existing Church Street area to the new district.
-Shops on Peter's Lane include; Ted Baker, Fat Face, Karen Millen, Radley, Ghost, Jigsaw, Cafe Nero and Dune.
+Shops on Peter's Lane include; Reiss, Jo Malone London, Swarovski, The White Company, Cafe Nero and Sweaty Betty.
 The entrance to the new district is behind Paradise Street near to Starbucks, John Lewis and the entrance of Waterstones.
 A separate arcade called "Keys Court" links this area of the development to the traditional shopping heart of Liverpool, Church Street.
-Along Keys Court, there are shops such as Topshop (the largest outside London), Tie Rack and Lollipops Paris.
+Keys Court used to be the home of Topshop (the largest outside London), and currently houses the likes of Molton Brown and Kiehls.